NotYourAnonOne/Bash-ShellScrip/README.md

    - Description: Convert .md file to HTML file

 2. **Project 2**: WordCounter
-   - Description: Just can count world and character in the specific file
+   - Description: Just can count word and character in the specific file

-3. **Project 3**: [Project Name]
+3. **Project 3**: CountDownTimer
-   - Description: [Brief description of the project]
+   - Description: Just simply can countdown number (like 5 to 0)

 4. **Project 4**: [Project Name]
    - Description: [Brief description of the project]